abond936/My-Journal/docs/Project.md

 - Grouped?

 ❓
-- Selecting a question from list creates a card.
+- Selecting a question from list creates a card
 - Many questions are already part of stories
-  - Create those stories in the db.
+  - Create those stories in the db
-  - Mark as selected.
+  - Mark as selected
   - If deleted, remove from 'used'
 - Do we group short questions?